An Ecosystem-Based Conservation Framework for Oyster Reefs

 Decision support tool, Ecosystem models, socioeconomic analysis, water quality

-This project will explore the feasibility of a freshwater inflow decision tool that will provide managers with a better understanding of the impact of allowing water to flow to the coast, and how to maximize environmental, social, and economic benefits while adapting to changing conditions over time.
+This project explored the feasibility of a freshwater inflow decision tool to provide managers with a better understanding of the impact of allowing water to flow to the coast, and how to maximize environmental, social, and economic benefits while adapting to changing conditions over time.

 Gulf Islands Case Study